nrfconnect/ncs-zigbee/docs/commissioning.rst

 For more information, see the `Stack commissioning start sequence`_ section in the ZBOSS stack documentation.

-In the |NCS|, the application can use :ref:`lib_zigbee_signal_handler` to handle the ZBOSS signals and start the commissioning.
+With the |addon|, the application can use :ref:`lib_zigbee_signal_handler` to handle the ZBOSS signals and start the commissioning.

 .. _zigbee_commissioning_modes: